Cameraegg Compare logoCameraegg

 Quick answers generated from verified specs.

-Which is better for portraits, Pocket 2 or Alpha 7R VI?
+Which is better for wildlife, Pocket 2 or Alpha 7R VI?

 What's the resolution difference between the Pocket 2 and Alpha 7R VI?